 I turned in my paper on Euthanasia and my professor handed it back to me without a grade.
-She said I totally missed the point, so I have to rewrite it before she can grade it.
-She said I did a report rather than addressing both sides of the ethical dilemma and stating my viewpoint clearly.
-I am so disappointed and feel very discouraged.
-I also have to finish writing my final paper on Prescriptive Authority for Nurse Practitioners.
-This is interesting because the laws are different in each state.
-Some states allow NPs to prescribe all medications including narcotics independently without a physician on site, while others require a MD co-signature, and still others don’t allow NPs to write for any prescriptions.
+She said I totally missed the point and told me to rewrite it.
+She said I did a report rather than addressing both sides of the ethical dilemma, stating my viewpoint clearly.
+I feel disappointed and discouraged.
+I also must finish writing my final paper on Prescriptive Authority for Nurse Practitioners.
+I discovered the laws are different in each state.
+Some states allow NPs to prescribe all medications including narcotics independently without a physician on site, while others require an MD co-signature, and still others don’t allow NPs to write for any prescriptions.

 No one at church invited me to Thanksgiving dinner this year, and I live too far away from my family in the Midwest to go home.
-One of the single fellows in the career group, George, does not have any where to go on Thanksgiving day either.
+One of the single fellows in the career group, George, does not have anywhere to go on Thanksgiving day either.
 He asked if we could eat together at my house?
-I said I could take a three hour break from writing my two papers, so he is bringing the turkey and pie, and I am making the side dishes.
+I said I could take a three-hour break from writing my two papers.
+He is bringing the turkey and pie, and I am making the side dishes.

 We had a pleasant meal together, sharing what the Lord has been teaching us lately.

-I was able to finish both papers by Saturday night after working on them the rest of Thursday, all day Friday, and all day Saturday.
-Thank You, Lord, for helping me finish on time!
+I finished both papers after working on them the rest of Thursday, all day Friday, and all day Saturday.
+Thank You, Lord, for helping me finish on time.

-I was so thankful that my professor accepted both my papers and I received an A- for my first course in graduate school.
-It was quite a stretch for me to get back into the study mode, learn how to write in APA format, and learn how to work a computer while working full time as a visiting nurse.
+I rejoiced after my professor accepted both my papers and gave me an A- for my first course in graduate school.
+I had difficulty getting back into the study mode, learning how to write using the American Psychological Association format, and learning how to work a computer while working full time as a visiting nurse.

 George and I sometimes laugh about our Thanksgiving dinner together when I gave him three hours of my time.
 He later married a dear friend of mine from church, and they are both growing faithfully in the Lord.